OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-creating-a-3d-like-card-with-a-shadow/README.md

+# 🐞 CSS Challenge:  Creating a 3D-like Card with a Shadow

 This challenge involves creating a visually appealing card element that simulates a 3D effect using CSS box-shadow and subtle gradients.
 We'll achieve this effect without using any JavaScript, relying solely on CSS3 properties.
 We'll also explore using Tailwind CSS for a more concise and streamlined approach.